- PHP Basics

 <?php for($x=1; $x<=10; $x++) { echo $x; echo "<BR>"; } ?>

-Now let me create an example of for loop along with its output and in-depth description:
+Here is another example of a for loop along with its output and in-depth description:

 <?php for($num=3; $num<=30; $num=$num+3) { echo $num; echo "<BR>"; } ?>

-The output produced by above PHP example on for loop, is shown in the snapshot given below:
+The output produced by the above PHP example on the for loop is shown in the snapshot given below:

-- The value 3 has been initialized to the variable $num, as initially the first statement (initialize) always gets executed first and only for once
+- The value 3 has been initialized to the variable $num, as initially the first statement (initialize) always gets executed first and only once.

-- And using the two echo statement, first the value of $num gets printed, then a line break will be inserted using the BR tag
+- And using the two "echo" statements, first the value of $num gets printed, then a line break will be inserted using the BR tag.

-- Now the program flow goes to the update part, and will execute the statement available there, that is $num=$num+3
+- Now the program flow goes to the update part and will execute the statement available there, which is $num = $num + 3.

-- And the value of $num that is 6, will be printed on the output, followed by a new line or line break
+- And the value of $num, which is 6, will be printed on the output, followed by a new line or line break.

-- Therefore program flow again goes inside the loop for third time
+- Therefore, program flow again goes inside the loop for the third time.

-- This process continues, until the condition evaluates to be false
+- This process continues until the condition is evaluated as false.

 You can also use multiple initialize, update, and/or condition statements.
 For example, in the following example, I'm going to use two initialization codes for the initialize part of the loop: